Updated: Jul 21

 Resolving to be better in the new year.
 To put issues to rest.
 To attack problems or endeavors in our lives and solve them.
 There can be a lot of pressure to undertake BIG life-transforming endeavors for the New Year, to get healthy, learn a new language, to start exercising, make more $, to succeed at something important.

-I want to offer some basic principles and suggestions that will help regardless of what your resolution(s) may be, and even if you don’t do resolutions at all.
+I want to offer some basic principles and suggestions that will help you support your New Year resolutions regardless of what they may be, and even if you don’t do resolutions at all.

 I think it’s nice to take some time to reflect and plan, in general, and regularly checking in with what we’re doing and how things are going in relation to our goals is a great idea.
 It’s useful to set big year-long goals like this, but there are some dangers.